 When most people think of a scientific laboratory, they picture images similar to those shown here.
-And it's true that a laboratory must be a controlled environment, but what if certain studies cannot be done in that environment.
+And it's true that a laboratory must be a controlled environment, but what if certain studies cannot be done in a laboratory setting?
 How do you observe penguins or elephants in their natural environments?
 What is the lab then?

 View http://www.nasa.gov/centers/dryden/aircraft/DC-8/index.html to read about a flying DC-8 laboratory.

-Lab techniques include the procedures used in science to carry out an experiment.
-Lab techniques follow scientific methods, and while some of them involve the use of simple laboratory equipment such as glassware (shown on the shelves in Figure above), others use more complex and expensive equipment such as electrical and computerized machines such as the particle accelerator shown in Figure above, or use expensive supplies.
+Lab techniques include the procedures and equipment used in science to carry out an experiment.
+Lab techniques follow scientific methods; some of them involve the use of simple laboratory equipment such as glassware (shown on the shelves in Figure above), and some use more complex and expensive equipment such as electrical and computerized machines such as the particle accelerator shown in Figure above.

 Resolution is a measure of the clarity of an image; it is the minimum distance two points can be separated and still be distinguished as two separate points.
 Because light beams have a physical size, which is described in wavelengths, it is difficult to see an object that is about the same size or smaller than the wavelength of light.
 Objects smaller than about 0.2 micrometers appear fuzzy, and objects below that size cannot be seen.

 Magnification involves enlarging the image of an object so that it appears much bigger than its actual size.
 Magnification also refers to the number of times an object is magnified.
 For example, a lens that magnifies 100X, magnifies an object 100 times larger than its actual size.
 Light microscopes have three objective lenses that have different magnifications, as shown in Figure below.
 The ocular lens has a magnification of 10X, so a 100X objective lens and the ocular lens together will magnify an object by 1000X.